 Recipe Testing: What Works and What Doesn’t

 After I mastered the base recipe with enough lime juice and coconut flavor, I wanted to experiment with different finishing touches.
 These include rolling the cookie dough balls in confectioners’ sugar, leaving them plain, and rolling in granulated sugar.
-When I first envisioned the cookies, I wanted a crinkle cookie similar to chocolate crinkles.
+When I first envisioned the cookies, I wanted a crinkle cookie similar to my chocolate crinkle cookies.
 However, as you’ll read below, I found their flavor lacking without the glaze.

 Each of the following cookies were made with the same cookie dough.